lewjonathan/black-litterman-portfolio-construction/README.md

 This project explores portfolio construction in a small multi-asset setting using constrained optimization and Black–Litterman expected return updates.

+Note: This repository contains a public redacted version.
+Exact implementation details, private parameters, diagnostic plots, and full outputs are omitted.
+The focus is on research workflow, validation structure, and interpretation.

 ## Results Summary

 Out-of-sample evaluation (mid-2024 to end-2025) highlights several key observations: